kajaschmidt/aries-jupyter-playground/README.md

 Ensure that Docker is running.
 If it is not try `sudo dockerd` in another terminal.

-## Starting the Playground
+## Starting the PoC

-This playground comes with example configuration of two actors authority and manufacturer1.
+This playground comes with five agents that interact with one another: Authority, City, Manufacturer1, Manufacturer2, and Manufacturer3.
+Each agent has four containers (Aries Agent, Wallet Postgres-DB, Ngrok, and Jupyter Lab).
+The interface to access the business logic of each agent is managed through the Notebooks in the Jupyter Lab container.

-Before you can launch the playground you must set the .env file for each of authority and manufacturer1.
-The file should be under `playground/<agent_name>/.env`.

-For quick start just copy the example env files provided (e.g. manufacturer1-example.env) and rename them to .env.
+Before you can launch the PoC, you must set the .env file for each of agent.
+For a quick start, copy the files `playground/<agent-name>/<agent-name>_example.env` and rename them to `playground/<agent-file>/.env`.

+Then, move to the `./SyMPC` directory and clone the [SyMPC repository](https://github.com/OpenMined/SyMPC).
+The SyMPC package is created by the OpenMined organization, and an extension of the [PySyft](https://github.com/OpenMined/PySyft) library, and automatically installs PySyft (which is needed for this PoC).

-Then run:
+Finally run:

 `./manage.sh start`

 This spins up all docker containers defined in the `docker-compose.yml` file and named in the DEFAULT_CONTAINERS variable defined in the `manage.sh` shell script.

+**Note:** An error when spinning the docker containers might be `Service '<docker-container>' failed to build : Build failed`.
+A possible solution is to up the Memory available to docker to 3GB (see [StackOverflow post](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container).

 The urls for the jupyter notebook server for each agent can be retrieved by running `./scripts/get_URLS.sh` in a terminal from the root of this project.

-To stop the playground either:
+To stop the PoC either:

 `./manage.sh stop` - this terminates the containers but persists the volumes.
 Specifically the agent wallet storage held in postgres-db's

-`./manage.sh down` - terminate containers and delete all volumes
+`./manage.sh down` - terminate containers and delete all volumes (e.g., the issued VCs stored in an agent's wallet)

 ## Writing Business Logic